RE-IMAGINGING ANN ARBOR’S ALLEYS

 Cool new things take time, occasionally more time than anticipated.

 Stay tuned for media snippets where you will learn more about the talented and creative artists behind their genius.
-Let’s all look forward to new art springing up next spring!
+Let’s all look forward to new art springing up next year!

 We want to re-imagine Ann Arbor’s alleyways; to breathe life into these auxiliary spaces, to create a place, a destination in itself, and to demonstrate the value, the importance, and the potential of these between spaces and the significance they have to our built urban fabric.